-Preliminary Conclusion for Issue III
+Conclusion for Issue III

-• Based on the discussion in the Working Group, there appears to be broad agreement that there is no need to incorporate provisions for handling partial bulk transfers between registrars at this stage.
+Based on the discussion in the Working Group, having taking into account the comments received during the public comment periods and constituency statements, there appears to be broad agreement that there is no need to incorporate provisions for handling partial bulk transfers between registrars at this stage.
 The Working Group believes that these scenarios can be addressed either through the existing Bulk Transfer provisions, or through existing market solutions.
-It should be noted that the Working Group will not make a final decision on which solution(s), if any, to recommend to the GNSO Council before a thorough review of the comments received during the public comment period and final constituency statements has taken place.
+The Working Group would recommend the GNSO Council clarify that the current bulk transfer provisions also apply to a bulk transfer of domain names in only one gTLD.

-6. Initial Constituency Statements & Public Comment Period
+6. Constituency Statements & Public Comment Periods